-THE BOARD RECOMMENDS THAT YOU VOTE "FOR" RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023.
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024.

-PROPOSAL FOUR

-APPROVAL OF AN AMENDMENT TO THE ESPERION THERAPEUTICS, INC. 2022 STOCK OPTION AND INCENTIVE PLAN
+PROPOSAL FOUR APPROVAL OF AN AMENDMENT TO THE ESPERION THERAPEUTICS, INC. 2022 STOCK OPTION AND INCENTIVE PLAN

-At the Annual Meeting, our stockholders will be asked to approve an amendment (the "Amendment") to the Esperion Therapeutics, Inc. 2022 Stock Option and Incentive Plan (the "2022 Plan") to increase the authorized shares under the 2022 Plan by 6,250,000 shares.
-The 2022 Plan was originally approved by our Board of Directors on April 13, 2022, subject to stockholder approval which was received on May 26, 2022.
-Stock prices across companies in our industry have fallen in 2022 and 2023, and we have been particularly impacted by the significant volatility faced by many mid-size biotech companies.
-As a result, to remain competitive with the industry and to retain key employee talent, we have granted awards at lower stock prices, which utilized more shares than we had anticipated at the beginning of 2022.
+At the Annual Meeting, our stockholders will be asked to approve a second amendment (the "Amendment") to the Esperion Therapeutics, Inc. 2022 Stock Option and Incentive Plan, as amended (the "2022 Plan") to increase the authorized shares under the 2022 Plan by 6,250,000 shares.
+The 2022 Plan was originally approved by our Board on April 13, 2022, subject to stockholder approval which was received on May 26, 2022 and a first amendment was approved by our Board on April 1, 2023, subject to stockholder approval which was received on June 15, 2023.
+Stock prices across companies in our industry have fallen in 2023 and 2024 to date, and we have been particularly impacted by the significant volatility faced by many mid-size biotech companies including macro challenges to the industry and company headwinds over the past year.
+As a result, to remain competitive with the industry and to retain key employee talent, we have granted awards at lower stock prices, which utilized more shares than we had anticipated at the beginning of 2023.
 We believe that the benefits to our stockholders from equity award grants to our employees and directors outweigh the potential dilutive effect of additional grants under the 2022 Plan.
 Further, we believe that paying a significant portion of variable compensation in the form of equity awards is an effective method of aligning the interests of employees with those of our stockholders, encouraging ownership in the Company, and retaining, attracting and rewarding talented employees.
-Our board of directors approved the Amendment on April 1, 2023, subject to stockholder approval at the Annual Meeting.
-The Amendment provided for the increase in the aggregate number of shares of common stock that may be issued under the 2022 Plan, from 4,400,000 shares to 10,650,000 shares, which we expect to use for future equity grants over the next approximately two years.
+Our Board approved the Amendment on April 1, 2024, subject to stockholder approval at the Annual Meeting.
+The Amendment provided for the increase in the aggregate number of shares of common stock that may be issued under the 2022 Plan, from 10,650,000 shares to 16,900,000 shares, which we expect to use for future equity grants over the next approximately one year.
 We believe that the current number of shares of common stock remaining available for issuance under the 2022 Plan has become insufficient to meet our future needs for attracting, motivating and retaining employees in a competitive market for talent.
 A copy of the Amendment is attached as Annex A to this Proxy Statement, and is incorporated by reference herein.

 We are requesting that stockholders approve the proposed Amendment.
-If this proposal is approved by our stockholders at the 2023 Annual Meeting, the Amendment providing for the additional 6,250,000 shares will become effective on the date of the 2023 Annual Meeting.
+If this proposal is approved by our stockholders at the Annual Meeting, the Amendment providing for the additional 6,250,000 shares will become effective on the date of the Annual Meeting.
 If stockholders do not approve the Amendment, the proposed 6,250,000 additional shares will not become available for issuance under the 2022 Plan.
 All other existing provisions of the 2022 Plan remain in effect.
-In such event, the Board of Directors will consider whether to adopt alternative arrangements based on its assessment of our needs, and it may become necessary to increase cash compensation to replace any shortfall in available equity, which we do not believe is advisable or in our stockholders' best interests.
+In such event, our Board will consider whether to adopt alternative arrangements based on its assessment of our needs, and it may become necessary to increase cash compensation to replace any shortfall in available equity, which we do not believe is advisable or in our stockholders' best interests.
 We believe that the proposed share pool increase to the 2022 Plan pursuant to the Amendment is reasonable, appropriate, and in the best interests of our stockholders.